advance100/doc_webpack/motivation.md

 ## `<script>`-tag style

-This is the way you would care with a modulized code base if you don't use a module system.
+This is the way you would handle a modularized code base if you didn't use a module system.

 ``` html
 <script src="module1.js"></script>